lrsjng/h5ai/README.md

 * updates year in `LICENSE.TXT`
 * updates es translation
 * custom headers/footers are now optional and disabled by default
+* fixes problems with folder recognition in the JS version

 ### v0.17 - *2011-11-28*